 Special Topics in Web Information Technology will cover leading edge topics in the web information technology arena.
 These special topics might include new server technologies or new web development technologies.
 This course may often be taught by experts from the business world who work with the technology which the course covers.
 Exact course requirements are based on the nature of the topics under study.
 The course may be repeated three times.

 Prerequisite: Will vary depending on course topic.
-Credit: 1-6 semester hours advisor or division director is required.
-Prerequisite: WEB 101 and WEB 102 required.
-Completion of WEB 230, WEB 233, and WEB 235 recommended.
+Credit: 1-6 semester hours Lecture: 1-6